Witchcraft in Africa: Influence on witchcraft in Latin America

-Present day by region
+By region

 Azande

 Witchcraft plays a significant role in the beliefs and culture of the Azande people, located in North Central Africa, particularly in regions like South Sudan, the Central African Republic, and the Northern Democratic Republic of Congo.
 In Azande society, witchcraft is perceived as a potent force used to harm individuals, and it permeates every aspect of their lives.
 They believe that witchcraft is hereditary and can only be passed from parent to child of the same gender.
 This psychic power is believed to work at close range and can manipulate nature to cause harm, such as using animals or collapsing structures.

 The Azande do not attribute human errors like mistakes in farming or moral crimes like lying to witchcraft.
 Instead, they primarily associate it with negative occurrences, such as disease and death.
 A witch will only use their powers against someone they dislike, with the process involving the transfer of the victim's soul to a group of witches.
 While the victim's relatives can prepare a defense, they must seek advice from an oracle before retaliating.

 Oracles are crucial in Azande society for identifying those responsible for using witchcraft and predicting future tragedies.
 They employ various methods, such as the poison oracle (using a poisoned chicken), to determine if witchcraft is being used.
 The outcome of the oracle's decision influences the course of action taken by the community.
 Besides the poison oracle, there are also the termite oracle and the rubbing-board oracle, each with its level of reliability.

 In addition to oracles, witch doctors are also consulted to predict disasters and identify witches.
 They undergo extensive training and perform rituals, often in front of a crowd of villagers, to locate the source of evil magic.
 Medicinal herbs play a crucial role in the power of witch doctors.

 Early colonial observers often viewed Azande witchcraft as belonging to a primitive people, but anthropologist E. E. Evans-Pritchard's seminal work Witchcraft, Oracles, and Magic Among the Azande challenged this perception.
 He argued that Azande witchcraft is a coherent and logical system of ideas, similar to other world religions, contributing significantly to the field of anthropology by conducting extensive fieldwork and studying Azande beliefs and practices in-depth.
 Evans-Pritchard's work has had a lasting influence on the study of "primitive thought" and has guided subsequent generations of anthropologists in understanding the complexity of witchcraft in Azande culture.